-Then, in the winery, the grapes are sorted again, to ensure absolute purity.
-At that point, they are “de-stemmed” to separate the grapes from the stems.
-Before the grapes reach the fermentation tank, they are sorted a last time, grape by grape, removing any grapes that are not perfectly balanced.
+In the winery the grapes are sorted again and “de-stemmed”.
+Before the grapes reach the fermentation tank they are sorted a last time, grape by grape, removing any that are not perfectly balanced.
 Purity is maintained by absolute cleanliness and care.
-Balance and complexity are attained by applying a variety of winemaking techniques and approaches, traditional and modern, to ensure that the best flavors of the grapes are expressed into the wine.
+Balance and complexity are attained by applying a variety of winemaking techniques, traditional and modern, to ensure that the best flavors of the grapes are expressed into the wine.

 Winemaker Dr. Grover C. Lee

 Dr. Grover Lee grew up in the central valley of California with thousands of acres of grape vineyards surrounding his modest home.
 Throughout his high school years working in vineyards and testing labs he gained an appreciation of viticulture and enology.
 At Cal Poly S.L.O. this interest in wine making expanded as he received a BS in Biological Science with minors in Chemistry and Biochemistry and one year in a Masters program in Biochemistry.
 He started making his own wine in the early-nineties at local winery Cante Ao Vinho and also took extension courses from UC Davis in Viticulture & Enology, expanding his technical knowledge of winemaking.